Master of Science in ABA

 The mission of our program is to (a) prepare graduates in applied behavior analysis to work in a variety of fields including autism, education, developmental disabilities, child protective services, mental health, and rehabilitation; (b) to provide graduates with knowledge and skills needed to become Board Certified Behavior Analysts (BCBAs); (c) to provide graduates with the expertise to be successful researchers; and (d) to contribute to the field of applied behavior analysis by producing quality research and increasing the number of practicing behavior analysts.

 The Objectives of our program are: (a) To provide students with a wide range of practicum opportunities preparing them to work in a variety of settings and with various populations; (b) graduate students within 2 years that pass the BACB exam and become Board Certified Behavior Analysts; (c) to graduate students that will obtain job placements immediately upon graduating; and (d) To graduate students that will publish research articles in the field's peer reviewed journals.
+View examples of student research from USF ABA programs.

 Three important features characterize the scientific basis upon which ABA is built: